This article explains how we use technologies like cookies and pixel tags.

 - Better understand how people are using our services and how we can improve, customize, and promote those services based on that information

-To promote our services, we use third-party service providers that may set cookies on your device.
-This helps third-party service providers understand your advertising preferences so they can show you ads that are more relevant to your interests.
+To promote our services, we use third-party service providers, like Facebook, Google and LinkedIn, that may set cookies on your device when you visit our pages.
+This helps them understand your advertising preferences so they can show you ads that are more relevant to your interests.